 Dr Neil Fox

-I am the co-founder and host of the acclaimed film podcast The Cinematologists (http://www.cinematologists.com/) in partnership with Dr. Dario Llinares at the University of Brighton.
-It is Mark Kermode's favourite podcast and as he says “For intelligent, informed cinema debate, The Cinematologists are hard to beat".
-The podcast partners with MUBI and Curzon and has featured guests including Lenny Abrahamson, Hope Dickson Leach, Ben Wheatley, B. Ruby Rich, Mark Cousins and Kim Longinotto.
-In 2016 we produced a special episode of the podcast titled for a special ‘disruptive’ edition of the Knowing SoundsJournal of Media Practice.
-I am the co-editor of a collection on Podcasting titled Podcasting: New Aural Cultures to be published later in 2018 by Palgrave Macmillan.
+The podcast is the official partner podcast of the BFI for their National film seasons.
+Other partners include MUBI and Curzon and the show has featured guests including Lenny Abrahamson, Dr Racquel Gates, Ben Wheatley, B. Ruby Rich, Mark Cousins and Kim Longinotto.
+In 2016 we produced a special episode of the podcast titled Knowing Sounds for a special ‘disruptive’ edition of the Journal of Media Practice.
+I am the co-editor of Podcasting: New Aural Cultures and Digital Media, published in 2018 by Palgrave Macmillan.

 I have written and produced award winning short films including It’s Natural To Be Afraid, curated and directed the Filmstock and Joe Strummer film festivals among others and write for sites and publications including The Quietus, Beneficial Shock, Clash magazine, The Big Picture and Directors Notes.
 I have published academic writing on the Beastie Boys, Manchester in the Movies and music documentaries.
 I completed a professional doctorate awarded by University of Bedfordshire in the field of film education in 2015 and in 2016 become a Fellow of the Higher Education Academy.
-Within the university I sit on the Library & Academic Skills Board and I am an external examiner of undergraduate film courses at University of West London and Sheffield Hallam.
-My role as course coordinator for BA(Hons) Film involves the development and delivery of film practice on the degree and the overseeing of the guest lecture and events programme.
-I teach the screenwriting pathway for 2nd year (Level 2) BA students and lead the MA screenwriting module on the SoFT MA in Film & Television.
-I am a contributing editor of the journal MAI: Feminism and Visual Culture (https://maifeminism.com/journal/)